-Other risk management considerations for this application are related to the enzyme and source microorganism nomenclature, specifications, and labelling.
+The permission to use this protein-engineered variant of cellulase is subject to the condition that the maximum permitted level or amount of enzyme present in the food must be consistent with GMP.
+Other risk management considerations for this application are related to the enzyme and source microorganism nomenclature, specifications and labelling.
 These are discussed below.

-2.3.1 Regulatory approval
+2.4.1 Regulatory approval

-As stated above, FSANZ has prepared a draft variation to permit the use of the enzyme as a processing aid in brewing and the production of potable alcohol.
+As stated above, FSANZ has approved a draft variation to permit the use of the enzyme as a processing aid in brewing and the production of potable alcohol.

-The express permission for the enzyme to be used as a processing aid also provides the permission for its potential presence in food for sale as a food produced using gene technology (see Section 1.3.1 above).
-The enzyme is a food produced using gene technology for Code purposes as it is derived from an organism that has been modified using gene technology3.
+The express permission for the enzyme to be used as a processing aid also provides the permission for its potential presence in food for sale as a food produced using gene technology (see section 1.3.1 above).
+The enzyme is a food produced using gene technology for Code purposes as it is derived from an organism that has been modified using gene technology4.

-2.3.2 Enzyme nomenclature, source microorganism nomenclature and specifications
+2.4.2 Enzyme nomenclature, source microorganism nomenclature and specifications

 The International Union of Biochemistry and Molecular Biology (IUBMB) uses the accepted name cellulase.
-This is the name used in the proposed draft variation and the name used in existing permissions for cellulase in Schedule 18.
+This is the name used in the approved draft variation and the name used in existing permissions for cellulase in Schedule 18.